UBERFest: Death Valley 2023

 CARPOOL!
 DO IT!
 Two-three people to a car would be reasonable when you consider camping gear, coolers, canyoneering gear and shuttling to the canyons.

 You are responsible for your own travel and your own meals – except – we should absolutely do a POTLUCK on Saturday evening at 7:00pm.
 Bring something delicious to share.
-This might also be the time for us to have an awesome campfire (weather permitting), so bring some firewood!
+This might also be the time for us to have movie night and an awesome campfire (weather permitting), so bring some firewood!